 According to the provisions of Greek commercial law (from 1.1.2019 law 4548/2018 as amended and in force), companies are obliged to distribute each year a dividend corresponding to at least 35% of profits after tax and after the formation of the statutory reserve.
 This provision shall not apply if the General Assembly so decides by a majority of at least 70% of the paid-up share capital.
 Greek commercial law also requires that certain conditions for the distribution of dividend be fulfilled, which are as follows:

-- a.
-It is prohibited to distribute a dividend to shareholders if the Company's net position as shown in the Statement of Financial Position after this distribution is less than the equity in addition to the undistributed reserves. - b.
-The distribution of a dividend to shareholders shall be prohibited if the outstanding balance of the first installation costs is greater than the extraordinary reserves plus the remaining profits in a new one.
+a.
+It is prohibited to distribute a dividend to shareholders if the Company's net position as shown in the Statement of Financial Position after this distribution is less than the equity in addition to the undistributed reserves.